flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 # Using Tailscale exit nodes for secure server traffic

 One neat way of using Tailscale is the exit node function.
-If we have a public webserver, we can make sure that any traffic the server requests, such as updates, `curl`, or `wget` requests, are routed through another IP, such as your home IP.
+If we have a public webserver, we can make sure that any traffic the server requests, such as `apt updates`, `curl`, or `wget` requests, are routed through another IP, such as your home IP.

 ## Benefits